CopernicaMarketingSoftware/Documentation/Publisher/en/database-restrictions-and-capabilities.md

 # Restrictions

-The Copernica software is equiped with a couple of safety systems to prevent that invalid data ends up in the database and to prevent that you accidentally send out a mailing to a wrong address list.
+The Copernica software is equipped with a couple of safety systems to prevent that invalid data ends up in the database and to prevent that you accidentally send out a mailing to a wrong address list.
 The *database restrictions* feature allows you to create rules to filter input data to prevent that invalid are